 Petroleum sorbents or “oil-only sorbents” are designed for the absorption of oil and/or petroleum-based liquids.
 These should not be used to absorb any water-based liquids as they are hydrophobic, meaning they will not absorb water.
 These can be deployed on water surfaces for emergency cleanup of spills, or used in maintenance applications for hydraulic and engine-oil cleanup.
 Petroleum sorbents are made of polypropylene or treated cellulose.

 Finally, maintenance sorbents absorb non-aggressive liquids commonly found in manufacturing/maintenance operations.
-These liquids include coolants, lubricants, oils and cutting fluids.
+These liquids include coolants, lubricants, oils, and cutting fluids.
 Maintenance sorbents will pick up both water-based and oil-based fluids.
-These sorbents are typically made of recycled materials, such as cotton, wool, cellulose or corncob.
-They can also be made of polypropylene or a combination of any of these materials listed.
+These sorbents are typically made of recycled materials, such as cotton, wool, cellulose, or corncob.
+They can also be made of polypropylene or a combination of any of the materials listed.

 Sorbent capacity can be listed by the amount of weight absorbed in relation to itself (e.g., absorbs 12 times its weight) or by its liquid capacity (e.g., absorbs 8 gallons).
 For example, if a boom weighs 1 lb. and absorbs 12 times its weight, it will absorb 12 lbs. of fluid.
 However, since all liquids don’t weigh the same per gallon, the weight capacity of the sorbent actually varies from liquid to liquid.
 So perhaps a more accurate way to assess sorbent capacity is by how many gallons it will absorb or its liquid capacity.
 This amount will remain fairly static, regardless of the fluid weight.
 A boom that’s 4 feet long and 3 inches in diameter will typically absorb 1 to 1-1/4 gallons of liquid.
 A pad that measures 16 inches x 20 inches and is 3/16 inches thick will absorb 28 to 32 fluid ounces.
 Both of these examples are for polypropylene sorbents.
 Other materials may have different sorbent capacities.